 Welcome to The Better Sweater Project!

-When my passion for knitting sweaters surpassed my budget for quality fiber I began harvesting yarn from second-hand items.
+When my passion for knitting sweaters surpassed my budget for quality fiber, I began harvesting yarn from second-hand items.
 The Better Sweater Project (TBSP) soon followed as a means of documenting this upcycling adventure.

 2014 saw the knitting of 5 Better Sweaters and 2 Better Shawls.
 I learned a great deal about yarn harvesting, yarn weights, correct gauge, and selecting patterns.
 More importantly, I had a blast (and my wallet heaved a sigh of relief)!
-I look forward to continuing the adventure in 2015!

 The concept for TBSP is simple enough: find a quality knitted or crocheted item at your local thrift store (or in your closet!), frog it (the "technical" knitters term for ripping or dismantling), and turn the yarn you harvest into something you like even better!